Professional wrestling throws: Snapmare

-With the wrestler's back to the opponent, he/she applies a three-quarter facelock (also known as a cravate) and, either kneeling down or bending over, pulls the opponent forward, flipping them over their shoulder down to the mat, back first.
+With the wrestler's back to the opponent, they apply a three-quarter facelock (also known as a cravate) and, either kneeling down or bending over, pulls the opponent forward, flipping them over their shoulder down to the mat, back first.
 Another variation, sometimes called a "flying mare", sees the wrestler pull the opponent by the hair over their shoulder before slamming them to the mat.

 Rolling snapmare

-This variation of the snapmare sees the application of the facelock with the takeover to the opponent, but rather than the wrestler remaining stationary, he rolls with the opponent's momentum.
+This variation of the snapmare sees the application of the facelock with the takeover to the opponent, but rather than the wrestler remaining stationary, they roll with the opponent's momentum.

 Snapmare driver

-A high impact variation of the snapmare where instead of flipping the opponent over, the wrestler drops down either on their chest or down on their knees and drives the opponent's head down to the mat forehead first, with the three-quarter facelock much like a cutter.
+A high impact variation of the snapmare where instead of flipping the opponent over, the wrestler drops down either on their chest or down on their knees, usually using whichever near leg on the same side the opponent is standing on, lifting it upwards and swinging behind them to power the throw and drives the opponent's head down to the mat forehead first, with the three-quarter facelock much like a cutter.
+The wrestling may also sweep one or both the opponent's legs with their own leg for greater impact.
 An inverted variation of this move also exists.
 However, the wrestler holds their opponent's head in a back to back position, before performing the move.
 Adam Rose used this as the Party Foul.
 Melina used this move after her return in 2010, most notably to win her second Diva's championship at SummerSlam 2010.
-L. A. Knight has also started using this move when he joined NXT, but it is preceded by a kick to the gut named BFT.
 Madcap Moss uses a reverse neckbreaker like variation of this move, calling it the Punchline.
+LA Knight uses this as the Blunt Force Trauma (BFT).

 Snapmare neckbreaker

 A high impact combination of the snapmare and the falling neckbreaker.
-With the wrestler's back to the opponent, he/she applies a three-quarter facelock and then pulls the opponent forward, flipping them over their shoulder, before turning to land in a neckbreaker.
+With the wrestler's back to the opponent, they apply a three-quarter facelock and then pulls the opponent forward, flipping them over their shoulder, before turning to land in a neckbreaker.
 Tyson Kidd briefly used this as his finisher in 2009.

 Spinebuster

-The wrestler starts by facing their opponent and then grabs them around their waist, lifts them up, and then either slams the opponent down while landing on top of them, or tosses them forward on to their back.
-Although it can be used on a stationary opponent, it is usually performed against a charging opponent, using the opponent's own momentum to make the throw more powerful.
+A spinebuster is a move in which the wrestler starts by facing their opponent and then grabs them around their waist, lifts them up, and then either slams the opponent down while landing on top of them, or tosses them forward on to their back.
+It was used as a signature and a finisher by wrestlers such as The Rock, Batista, Ron Simmons, Arn Anderson among others.